Cheesy Mexican Stuffed Shells

 Instructions

-- While ground beef is browning, cook the pasta shells according to package directions.
-Set shells aside to cool on a paper towel once cooked.
+2. Cook the pasta shells according to package directions.
+Set shells aside to cool on a paper towel.

-- Add cream cheese and simmer until completely melted.
+5. Add cream cheese to the skillet, simmering and stirring until completely melted.
 Set aside to cool a bit.

-- Stuff each shell with 1-2 Tbs of meat mixture.
-Place shells in the pan, open side up.
+7. Stuff each pasta shell with 1-2 tablespoons of meat mixture.
+Place shells in the pan, with the open side up.

 Notes